-At around 11pm on 29 July 2018, after vandalising Meliana's home, the crowd took to the streets and destroyed or burned at least eight Buddhist places of worship, medical clinics, and office building s.
+At around 11pm on 29 July 2016, after vandalising Meliana's home, the crowd took to the streets and destroyed or burned at least eight Buddhist places of worship, medical clinics, and office buildings.
 As a result of the violence, eight protesters were sentenced by the Tanjung Balai District Court to one to four months imprisonment for destroying and burning the buildings.
+This outrage was triggered by the allegation that Meliana has complained the call for prayer (adzan) from which she was charged with Article 156(a) of the Criminal Code.